Egress Access Controls

 Once a DNS policy has been implemented, no other pods will be allowed to communicate with that DNS endpoint unless allowed by the policy.

 With the DNS policy model, you are enforcing your egress security policies within your cluster.
-If you also need to enforce security policies at an external control point (e.g. a firewall) then the please see the Calico Enterprise Egress Gateway.
+If you also need to enforce security policies at an external control point (e.g. a firewall) then take a closer look at the Egress Gateway.

-Integrating Kubernetes with Firewalls, Monitoring platforms, and other external systems is difficult because most of those tools struggle to identify Kubernetes workloads.
-It would be easier to integrate Kubernetes with external systems if there were a way to assign a fixed IP to a microservice.
+Integrating Kubernetes with firewalls, monitoring platforms, and other external systems is difficult because most of those tools struggle to identify Kubernetes workloads.
+It would be easier to integrate Kubernetes with external systems if there was a way to assign a fixed IP address to a microservice.

-The Calico Enterprise Egress Gateway enables you to define a fixed IP and assign it to a Kubernetes namespace.
-All egress traffic from that namespace will be assigned the fixed IP address.
+The Egress Gateway enables you to define a fixed IP and assign it to a Kubernetes namespace.
+All egress traffic from that namespace will be assigned to the fixed IP address.

-You can use the namespace’s fixed IP address as the identity of the application(s) running within that namespace, which enables you to integrate with firewalls, monitoring systems, and other systems that don’t understand the dynamic nature of container orchestration.
+You can use the namespace’s fixed IP address as the identity of the application(s) running within that namespace.
+This enables you to integrate with firewalls, monitoring systems, and other systems that don’t understand the dynamic nature of container orchestration.

-The Calico Enterprise Egress Gateway can be used in conjunction with DNS Policies for an added layer of protection.
+The Egress Gateway can be used in conjunction with DNS Policies for an added layer of protection.

 AWS Security Group Integration

 Whether you are using a self-managed Kubernetes cluster on AWS, or using a managed service like Amazon EKS, you will need to figure out how to connect your pods to other AWS resources outside of your cluster.
-Restricting access is done using AWS Security Groups, however, they do not offer the granularity to restrict access to only specific pods.
+Restricting access is done using AWS Security Groups.

-Calico Enterprise can be deployed along with an additional security group that can manage pod-level security.
+Calico Enterprise and Calico Cloud can be deployed along with an additional security group to manage pod-level security.
 All you need to do is annotate your pod to connect to the Calico-provided security group and you will achieve pod-level access controls to AWS resources